stelgote/chef-web-docs/content/custom_resources/definitions_to_custom_resources.md

 like it could be used interchangeably, some important differences exist.
 Definitions:

 - Are not true resources
 - Are processed when resource collection is compiled, not when a node is converged
 - Don't support common resource properties, such as `notifies`, `subscribes`, `only_if`, `not_if`, and `sensitive`
--   Don't support input validation in passed arguments, unlike a resource which supports validation with properties
+- Do not support input validation in passed arguments, unlike a resource which supports validation with properties
--   Don't support `why-run` mode
+- Do not support `why-run` mode
--   Can't report to Chef Automate
+- Cannot report to Chef Automate
 - Cannot be tested with ChefSpec
--   There are known issues with the definition parameters hash where certain names, `timeout` for example, will not work.
-These issues will not be fixed.
+- Some Definition paramters have known bugs, and will not be fixed

 ## Syntax

 A definition had four components:

 - A resource name
 - Zero or more arguments that define parameters their default values;
   if a default value was not specified, it was assumed to be `nil`
 - A hash that could have been used within a definition's body to provide access to parameters and their values
 - The body of the definition

 The basic syntax of a definition was: